racket/rhombus/text/0005-sapling.md

 Line sensivity has some of the same problems as indentation sensitivity, but the problems are much fewer in practice.
-After all, unless your Lisp/Scheme/Racket code has no line comments, it is already in a line-sensitive notation.
+After all, unless Lisp/Scheme/Racket code has no line comments, it is already in a line-sensitive notation.

 Defering complete grouping to another parser, meanwhile, relieves a